 Above all, we work with authors who exhibit exceptional writing and research ability.
 We look for generalists as well as writers who have knowledge and expertise in one or more of the many fields we cover on the site.
+We're also looking for writers who are used to working on a freelance basis and are used to accepting feedback and direction from an editor.
 Authors should also be able to:

 - understand complex subjects and break them down for a general audience

 - contribute entirely original, previously unpublished work

 - finish assignments in a timely manner (typically one or two weeks from assignment to completion)

 - adapt to the HowStuffWorks voice and article structure

 HowStuffWorks does not accept unsolicited articles.
 Please send samples only of previous writing, preferably written for and published by a reputable publication.
 Also, please do not write and submit a new HowStuffWorks article with your other samples; we cannot read or accept such submissions for a number of reasons related to copyright law and ownership.
 If we decide to try you out as a writer, we will give you an article assignment at that time, and if we accept your work, we'll pay you for it.
 All work is work for hire, and all authors must sign a freelance agreement before they begin working on any piece intended to be published on the site.

 Here are the basic guidelines for submissions.
 Please follow them exactly:

 - E-mail your résumé and writing samples to freelance at howstuffworks dot com.

 - Title the e-mail "Freelance Writer: [Areas of Expertise]" (as in "Freelance Writer: Chemistry").
 If you do not use this title, your e-mail will not be retrieved from our spam filter should it get caught there.